 Strong vs. Weak Slating Organizations.
 In a world with powerful slating organizations, a strong candidate in each election is likely to hew to the slating organization’s positions.
 In a world without such gatekeepers, one may observe more diversity in candidates’ issue positions, or packages of positions.

 Nonpartisan vs. Partisan Elections.
-Nonpartisan elections remove one of the primary countervailing forces to the standard Downsian incentive for candidates to position themselves at the “ideal point” of the median voter.
+Nonpartisan elections remove one of the primary centrifugal forces operating against the standard Downsian incentive for candidates to position themselves at the “ideal point” of the median voter.
 Because of this, there is likely to be less ideological distance on average between the candidates in a world of nonpartisan elections.
 On the other hand, there is likely to be greater heterogeneity in candidates’ positions, and also a greater failure on the part of voters to see and respond to candidates’ positions.

 Instant-Runoff vs. Plurality-Winner Elections.
 Proponents of so-called “instant runoff” or “rank choice” voting have persuaded a number of cities to adopt this institution, arguing that it frees voters from the dilemma of choosing between their ideal candidate and some more electable but not very exciting alternative.
 If voters’ behave accordingly, then first-choice votes in RCV elections should tell more about preference polarization than votes in ordinary plurality-winner elections.